 “Before [this test] we didn’t have any way of finding prostate cancer except for a prostate exam,” Dr. Lowry said.
 “By the time you can feel a bump on a prostate, it’s usually locally advanced.
 Now we can catch it early.”

 “We do know that a low-fat, healthy diet is associated with a lower prostate cancer risk,” Dr. Lowry said.
-“And there’s a new study that says exercise can help as well.”
+“And exercise can help as well.”

-It is also important to ask your doctor about the PSA blood test if you are over 50, African-American, or have a family history of the disease, as these factors increase your risk.
+It is especially important to ask your doctor about the PSA blood test if you are over 50, African-American or have a family history of the disease, as these factors increase your risk.

 “The key is catching it early,” the doctor said.
 “If it’s caught early, then we have an excellent chance of curing it.”

-“I think that we’re going to find better ways to identify it early, and we’re going to find better ways to distinguish which cancers are going to be a threat to someone’s life and which ones are not.”
+“I think that we’re going to find better ways to identify it early, and we’re going to find better ways to distinguish which cancers are going to be a threat to someone’s life and which ones are not,” Dr. Lowry said.

-Dr. Lowry is also hopeful that someday treatment of prostate cancer won’t require surgery or radiation.
+He is also hopeful that someday, treatment of prostate cancer won’t require surgery or radiation.

 “As opposed to what we had 20 years ago, we certainly take better care of prostate cancer than we used to.”